mweastwood/TTCal.jl/doc/gaincal.md

-## Gain Calibration
+# Gain Calibration

-With this calibration, TTCal will solve for one complex gain per antenna polarization per frequency channel.
+With this calibration TTCal will solve for one complex gain (amplitude and phase) per antenna polarization per frequency channel.
 TTCal assumes that the measurement set contains all baselines for a single integration (multiple frequency channels are allowed though).

 TTCal uses the iterative routine described by Mitchell et al. 2008 and Salvini & Wijnholds 2014 to solve for the complex gains.

+## Running from a Julia script

+## Running from the command line

 For example, to calibrate a standard OVRO LWA dataset:
 ```
 ttcal.jl gaincal --input data.ms --output calibration.tt --sources sources.json
 ttcal.jl applycal --input data.ms --calibration calibration.ttb
 ```
-See the "Sky Models" section for an example `sources.json` file.
+See the [Sky Models]("sources.md") section for an example `sources.json` file.
 For a list of all available options, run:
 ```
 ttcal.jl gaincal